DrTreEsq/GitHub_Portfolio/README.md

 <h3> Certificates </h3>
-<p> Finishing professional and precursive education for Masters which is Commencing this Fall! </p>
+<p> Finishing professional and precursive education for Masters which is commencing this Fall! </p>

 1. DeepLearning.AI: TensorFlow Developer Data and Deployment Specialization Certificate, in progress📍